Almost ready!

 ยฉ Joanne Paul 2022 (P) Penguin Audio 2022

-Joanne Paul is Senior Lecturer in Early Modern History at the University of Sussex.
+Joanne Paul is a writer, broadcaster, consultant, and Honorary Senior Lecturer in Intellectual History at the University of Sussex.
 A BBC/AHRC New Generation Thinker, her research focuses on the intellectual and cultural history of the Renaissance and Early Modern periods.
 She has written for the Cambridge University Press 'Ideas in Context' series, and has been widely praised for her work on Thomas More, William Shakespeare, Machiavelli and Thomas Hobbes.
-The House of Dudley is her acclaimed first book.
+Her current academic project is an edition of Thomas Moreโs Utopia for the Oxford University Press.

 Reviews